What is a Source?¶

 Type in the name of a location (town, polling station etc.) in the Enter Location text box on the filter bar.

-Click Go to display all incidents associated with that location.
-For example, typing in Ghana in the Location Text box, display all incidents whose location was entered as “Ghana”.
+Click Go to display all groups associated with that location.
+For example, typing in Ghana in the Location Text box, display all groups whose location was entered as “Ghana”.